lightly-ai/lightly/docs/source/tutorials/structure_your_input.rst

    video_dataset = LightlyDataset(input_dir='video_dir/')

-We assign a weak label to each video.
+The dataset assigns each video frame its video as label.

 .. note::

    To use video-specific features of Lightly SSL download the necessary extra dependencies `pip install lightly"[video]"`.
-Also, Randomly accessing video frames is slower compared to accessing the extracted frames on disk.
+Furthermore, randomly accessing video frames is slower compared to accessing the extracted frames on disk.
 However, by working directly on video files, one can save a lot of disk space because the frames do not have to be extracted beforehand.